realkotob/astra/docs/source/getting_started.rst

      /Users/peter/Documents/Astra/observatory_config

-   * The configuration files will be created in the `observatory_config` directory.
+   ..  attention:: The configuration files will be created in the `observatory_config` directory.
 You must edit them with your observatory's  information before using Astra in normal operation.
-See: :doc:`observatory configuration files <user_guide/configuration>`.
+See: :doc:`observatory configuration files <user_guide/observatory_configuration>`.

 Normal operation